TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/SystemRequirements/Index.rst

 A detailed list of these requirements is enclosed in the file :file:`INSTALL.md` inside the TYPO3 source package.

-Should you encounter problems, the ":ref:`trouble-shooting`" section at the end of this document helps you.
+Should you encounter problems, the ":ref:`troubleshooting`" section at the end of this document helps you.